bharatsoni0047/GenAI-Agentic-RCA-System-using-LangGraph-and-RAG/README.md

 ## ▶️ 7.
 Usage

--Start the FastAPI server
+- Start the FastAPI server
--Send an error or incident description via API
+- Send an error or incident description via API
--The system returns:
+- The system returns:
--Root Cause
+- Root Cause
--Impact
+- Impact
--Recommended Fix
+- Recommended Fix
--Use the response for faster debugging and incident resolution
+- Use the response for faster debugging and incident resolution